AlexWang-16/learn_javascript/README.md

 04a - The behavior of "this" in arrow functions
-04b - The different types of body for arrow functions 04c - Returning object literals with arrow functions
+04b - The different types of body for arrow functions 04c - Returning object literals with arrow functions 04d - Arrow in arrow functions cannot be separated from its parameter 04e - Arrow in arrow funciton behavior when combined with operation precedence 04f - How to immediately invoke an arrow function
 ```

 To view additional adventures, use NodeJS to execute this code in terminal: `node 04<letter>.js` (i.e. `node 04a.js`)